Trilochan Sahoo: Personal life

-Sahoo was born on August 8, 1990, to Pratima and Purna Chandra Sahoo from Fakirpur village under Anandapur Sub Division of Keonjhar District.
-After passing his matriculation from Fakirpur High School, he completed his +2 and graduation from Anandpur College.
-Later, he pursued a master's degree in "Finance and Control and Economics" from Utkal University.
-He was the Former Assistant Secretary of Athletic Society, Annadapur College, and also was the Vice President of Anandapur College Union(2008–09), Aaandapur, Keonjhar, Odisha.
+Sahoo was born on 8 August 1990 to Pratima and Purna Chandra Sahoo in Fakirpur village, Anandapur subdivision, Keonjhar district.
+After matriculating from Fakirpur High School, he completed his graduation at Anandapur College.
+He later pursued a master's degree in Finance and Control and Economics from Utkal University.
+He is a former assistant secretary of the Athletic Society, Anandapur College, and served as the vice president of the Anandapur College Union (2008–09), Anandapur, Keonjhar, Odisha.

-Currently, he is engaged in research work in economics and is involved in awareness activities on conservation of nature.
+Sahoo is engaged in economic research and activities raising awareness about nature conservation.
 He initiated the "Mu Gacha Kahuchi" campaign, encouraging individuals to plant at least one tree on their birthdays to promote forest and wildlife preservation.
-He is also a social activist-cum-nature enthusiast who has planted number of trees on various parts of Anandapur to make good the depleted forest area.
-His initiatives through awareness programme aim at wildlife protection and combating forest-fire in Odisha.
-His innovative efforts through various events such as cycle rally & music to promote conservation has inspired students, social workers & intellectuals to plant trees on their birthdays.
-Presently, he is the Life Member of Utkal Sahitya Samaj, Cuttack, Odisha, Life Member of Odisha Economics Association, Odisha, Life Member of Education Research and Development Association (ERDA), Patna, India, Member of India Statistical Association, Pune and Member of Agricultural Economics Research Association (AERA), New Delhi.
+A social activist and nature enthusiast, he has planted trees in various parts of Anandapur to restore depleted forest areas.
+His awareness programs aim to protect wildlife and combat forest fires in Odisha.
+His efforts, including events such as cycle rallies and music to promote conservation, have inspired students, social workers, and intellectuals to plant trees on their birthdays.
+In September 2026, he has been awarded the National Award by the National Institute of Educational Planning and Administration (NIEPA), New Delhi, for his innovations such as natural disaster awareness through school safety walls in various schools and public places and his contribution in this field.

+He is a life member of the Utkal Sahitya Samaj, Cuttack; the Odisha Economics Association; the Education Research and Development Association (ERDA), Patna; the India Statistical Association, Pune; and the Agricultural Economics Research Association (AERA), New Delhi.

-Literary Works
+Literary works

-His first published work appeared in Pragativadi on October 23, 2006.
+His first published work appeared in Pragativadi on 23 October 2006.
 In 2022, he represented Odisha at the Northeast Young Writers' Conference organized by the Sahitya Akademi in Darjeeling.
 He also represented Odisha at the International Literature Festival in Kolkata, organized by the Ministry of Culture and Ministry of Education, Government of India.
 Sahoo serves as the editor of Next India Journal of Social Science, an English publication.
 His works were also published in Odisha Review in 2016 and 2017.
-He has produced around 30 documentary and short films.
-His short Film NILA RAKTA participated in Utkal Short Film Festival, Bhubnaeswar 2020 and also was awarded.

-Presently, he is the member of "Anandapur Nagara Kala Sanskruti Sangha" and Editor at "Mo Sanskruti" Odia Magazine.